manycore-com/Inboxbooster-Mailer/README-SINGLE-DOCKER.md

 The python message above will generate an error informing that the events listener host events.example.com does not exist.
 This means
 1. the message was accepted by the mailer
-2. the messages was successfully signed.
+2. the message was successfully signed.
-3. the message was handed over to Postfix, but postfix failed to lookup the recipient domain example.com.
+3. the message was handed over to Postfix, but postfix failed to lookup the recipient domain example.dev.
-4. the Mailer tried to post a bounce event to tell about the fiasco.
+4. the Mailer then tried to post a bounce event to tell about the fiasco.
    As we have no proper event listener configured, we got an error.

 Log in to the pod and shut it down: